gabbersepp/dev.to-posts/blog-posts/get-rid-of-mouse-buttons/get-rid-of-mouse-buttons.md

 >**Note:** Get the code here: [Full runnable example](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/get-rid-of-mouse-buttons/code)

 A few months ago my computer mouse stopped working so I bought one of those cheap ones.
-It is workign like a charm but unfortunatelly it has two very very anoying side buttons:
+It is working like a charm but unfortunately it has two very very annoying side buttons:

 ![](./assets/photo.jpg)